vrpisharody/PML/README.md

 Coursera : Practical Machine Learning
 ====
-This is my site hosting the files and course project submissions for for Coursera **Practical Machine Learning** Course
+This is my site hosting the files and course project submissions for Coursera **Practical Machine Learning** Course